LeFlorians/TestScript/README.md

 ```

 ## Standard functions
-Here is a list of all available standard functions in TestScript:
+Following is a list of all standard functions available in TestScript.
+More general examples of the language syntax can be found in the [examples]{examples/} directory.
 ```js
 // Print String or Number
 std.print("Hello There!\n")